nxZhai/showmereqs/README.md

 -   Additional CLI options for customization
 -   Support for excluding specific packages or directories
+-   Analyze dependencies between missing packages to determine their versions
 -   Version range specifications
 -   Integration with other package management tools